Podbean Podcast Site Category : Society & Culture Tags :

 ________________________________________________________________

-In January/February 2008, we talked about Sleep, Dreams, Creativity and Memory with Dr. Robert Stickgold.
+In, this, our inaugural show in January/February 2008, we talked about Sleep, Dreams, Creativity and Memory with Dr. Robert Stickgold.
 Dr. Stickgold is an associate professor of psychiatry at Harvard Medical School and works in the Center for Sleep and Cognition in Beth Israel Deaconess Medical Center, Boston.
 Born in Chicago, Dr. Stickgold attended college at Harvard University and received his PhD in biochemistry from the University of Wisconsin in Madison.
 His research interests include sleep and cognition, dreaming, and conscious states.
 He has also written two science fiction novels, Gloryhits and The California Coven Project, both published by Del Rey.

 Link to the interview